robvanson/akouste/Examples/akouste_LLM_simple_prompt.md

 akoúste creates listening experiments from a markdown text.
 The markdown follows the commonmark format for text and layout with some extensions to include stimulus presentation and response collection.
 Markdown tables should have a header line and a line with the text alignments.

+When creating a new markdown file, do not add a comment with hints or notes into the markdown!

 ## HTML tags and JavaScript

 akoúste markdown files can contain HTML tags and JavaScript code for layout and extra functions.
 These should not be translated and are not part of the akoúste format.